lydd8888/kit-exts-uv_viewer/README.md

 # About

 This extension can show object's UV in viewport

-This Extension is heavily inspried by Camera Reticle Extension I create this entension mainly to check if my UV is right since Omniverse does not natively support UV check
+This Extension is heavily inspried by Camera Reticle Extension

+I create this entension mainly to check if my UV is right since Omniverse does not natively support UV check

+Since it is fully Python, for complex model, it takes couple seconds to calculate the UV

 # Adding Extensions

 To add this extension to your Omniverse app:

-Clone the extension from: https://github.com/lydd8888/kit-exts-uv_viewer Go into: Extension Manager -> Gear Icon -> Setting
+Clone the extension from: https://github.com/lydd8888/kit-exts-uv_viewer

+Go into: Extension Manager -> Gear Icon -> Setting

-Add Local Link to Extension Search Path:../uv_viewer_extension/kit-exts-uv_viewer/exts
+Add Local Link to Extension Search Path:```../uv_viewer_extension/kit-exts-uv_viewer/exts```

 # App Link Setup